2022 Billie Jean King Cup Europe/Africa Zone Group III – play-offs

-The play-offs of the 2022 Billie Jean King Cup Europe/Africa Zone Group III were the final stages of the Group III zonal competition involving teams from Europe and Africa.
-Using the positions determined in their pools, the twenty-one teams faced off to determine their placing in the 2022 Billie Jean King Cup Europe/Africa Zone Group III.
-The top two teams advanced to Billie Jean King Cup Europe/Africa Zone Group II.
+The playoffs of the 2022 Billie Jean King Cup Europe/Africa Zone Group III were the final stages of the Group III zonal competition involving teams from Europe and Africa.
+Using on their positions determined in their pools, the twenty-one teams faced off to determine their placing in the 2022 Billie Jean King Cup Europe/Africa Zone Group III.
+The top two teams advanced to the Billie Jean King Cup Europe/Africa Zone Group II.

 Promotional play-offs

 The first placed teams of each pool were drawn in head-to-head rounds.
 The winners advanced to Group II in 2023.